IIT-EnergySystemModels/openSDUC/doc/rst/InputData.rst

-OMVariableCost        O&M variable cost                                                    €/MWh StartUpCost           Startup  cost                                                        M€ ShutDownCost          Shutdown cost                                                        M€ CO2EmissionRate       CO2 emission rate                                                    t CO2/MWh
+OMVariableCost        O&M variable cost                                                    €/MWh StartUpCost           Startup  cost                                                        M€ ShutDownCost          Shutdown cost                                                        M€ CO2EmissionRate       CO2 emission rate                                                    tCO2/MWh
 ====================  ===================================================================  ============================

 A generator with linear variable cost > 0 is considered a thermal unit.
 If its maximum storage > 0 is considered an ESS.